gitlabhq/omnibus-gitlab/doc/settings/database.md

 ### Upgrading a GitLab HA cluster
 If you are setup your GitLab instance per the [GitLab HA documentation](https://docs.gitlab.com/ee/administration/high_availability/database.html), upgrade the database server last.
 It should not be necessary to perform any other extra steps.

+You do not need to run `pg-upgrade` on any node besides the database node, but they should be updated to the latest version of GitLab before the database is updated.

 #### Troubleshooting upgrades in an HA cluster